s5546/logParser/README.md

 		does NOT happen with http.log (1.4gb) from the MACCDC2012 dataset

 	might be related to cleanup at the end of the program?

+- for that matter the entire thing's slow

 - "-l" switch only accepts relative paths, not absolute paths

 	Accepts absolute paths when there's an equals between the -l and the path

 ----